wenguanwang/AGS/README.md

 5. Our results on DAVIS16, FBMS and Youtube can be find at 'seg_results.rar'.

+6. Human eye fixation data for DAVIS16, Youtube and Segtrackv2 can be found at https://drive.google.com/open?id=11LAg69lnCp7TfWFYjntPm4RK4KfgL8_Y.

 If you find our method useful in your research, please cite the following papers: